tedsmith/quickhash/README.txt

 If the user clicks an alternative hash algorithm from the default (of currently SHA-1), the same selection will be applied to all the other tabs automatically.
 This is as a result of several requests to ensure that once the user chooses, say SHA256, that the selection remains as that selection throughout their session, even if they jump to other tabs.

-In the copy tab, there was a minor fault with multiple selection of source directories and some memory leaks due to unfreed lists.
+In the ?copy? tab, there was a minor fault with multiple selection of source directories and some memory leaks due to unfreed lists.
 It should work better now, so the user can select FolderA and FolderB in source (as selected in the left pane) and have them both hashed, copied and re-hashed in a single new destination folder (as selected in right pane).

 Main menu added, comprising the ability to choose files and a folder (for now), and an About page to enable more information about the program to be visible.
 This includes information such as information about how to donate to the project financially, the homepage URL, author details, license info etc.